-From the kitchen to the bathroom to the wardrobe, here are some ways throughout the home and the day that we can individually reduce our plastic usage.
+Otherwise, here are some ways throughout the home and the day that we can individually reduce our plastic usage — during Plastic Free July and beyond.

 In the bathroom: